Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 ### Web

 ### M5
+Our initial [User Story video](../Portfolio/Images/paper_prototype_video.mp4) demonstrates our initial prototype, prior to customer interaction and feedback from our peers.

 ## e.
 Details of the communication protocols in use (including a rational for your choice)
 Due to variability of payload attributes and sizes (especially concerning challenges), we made the decision to make a unifying request "type" parameter to work around the MQTT broker maximum character limit.
 A list of all valid request types made between devices is found in MQTT_request_types.txt.